What Peter Thiel, Simon Sinek, and Henry Ford can teach us about balancing best practices and innovation.

 Instead, you want to opt for something that’s hard or even impossible to copy.
 Pulling from Thiel’s framework, combining unique content with a solid distribution strategy (in best case user-driven) and a strong brand is the strongest success cocktail you can mix.

 Hacks are to Growth what commodity content is to SEO.
 By definition, as soon as a hack is public, it’s not a hack anymore.
-Andrew Chen described the same phenomena in The law of shitty click throughs (source).
+Andrew Chen described the same phenomena in The law of shitty click-throughs (source).
 New tactics quickly burn out these days because they’re replicated all over the internet.
 Every time a hack is copied, it works a little less efficiently because users have seen it before.
-Apart from that, the definition of a hack is also something related to doing something bad or illegal, so you should abide hacks altogether.
+Apart from that, the definition of a hack is also something related to doing something bad or illegal, so you should avoid hacks altogether.

-The key to innovation, as Simon (Sinek) says, is focusing on improving our internal process.
+The key to innovation, as Simon (Sinek) says, is focusing on improving our internal processes.
 We can still learn from other growth tactics and strategies but shouldn’t just copy them.
 We should think about why someone else came to that solution and what that could look like for our specific context.

 Innovate on the process, no the outcome

 Robert Greene describes Henry Ford’s innovation process in Mastery:

 He [Henry Ford] built a workshop in a shed behind his home and started constructing the engine from pieces of scrap metal he salvaged from anywhere he could find them.
 By 1896, working with friends who helped him build a carriage, he completed his first prototype, which he called the Quadricycle, and debuted it on the streets of Detroit.